Matus-Dubrava/aws/VPC/README.md

 -   NAT is used to prvide internet traffic to EC2 instances in private subnets
 -   Bastion is used to securely administer EC2 instances (using SSH or RDP) in private subnets (Bastion is sometimes reffered to as Jump Box)

+# Security

+-   IAM - controls who can create, manage and use VPCs
+-   Firewalls - controls inbound and outbound traffic
+    -   security groups
+    -   NACLs
+-   FlowLogs - capture information about IP traffic going to and from your VPC (troubleshoot issues, monitor traffic)
+    -   you can publish flow log data to _S3_ or _CloudWatch_

+# Security Groups

+Security group is associated with EC2 instance and one instance can have up to 5 security groups associated with it.

+More preciselly, security group is associated with the main network interface of EC2 instance.
+If EC2 instance has more than one network interface, then we can associate different security groups with each interface based on the traffic that flows through that interface.

 # Network ACLs